Georgia is a haven for hundreds of different bird species. But do you know, what are the most common birds of Georgia?

-This species has short, rounded wings and seems to bounce up and down as they move through the air.
+These common backyard birds have short, rounded wings and seem to bounce up and down as they move through the air.
 In flight, Northern Cardinals also make sharp chip notes.

 - Crested bird with a conical orange-red beak and a black face.
 Males are red, females are grayish-brown and buff.